 The report was very accurate, he definitely understood what I do differently to other doctors and the same as other doctors....
-If he hadn't written it, I would have forgotten all the detail after a few months so the report is pretty essential.
+If he hadn't written it, I would have forgotten all the detail after a few months, so the report is pretty essential.
 (First RPR)

-The correlation between number of ratings below seven and agreeing if the report findings were accurate was significant (P < 0.05).
+There was a significant correlation between the number of RPR ratings below seven and doctors' agreeing their report findings were accurate (P < 0.05).